The Less than Stunning First Impression

 So long as he was going to put up a fight, I thought I might as well step in.

-“That’s quite a harpoon you’ve got there, whaler,” said the gang foreman.
+“That’s quite a harpoon you’ve got there, sailor,” said the gang foreman.

 “Aye,” I said.
 Damn.
 My ugly piece of metal looked like a harpoon point.
 Not outright unsettling, the way I’d hoped, but more par for the course in a sailor dive like the one we happened to be in.
 Suddenly I rifled through whatever mental notes I still had on Moby-Dick.
 Not much.
 All I could really remember is that those whalers were crazy fuckers, and maybe that could still play into my hand.